adello/open-source/README.md

 * **Generic tools**: A tool, library, or other utility that solves a generic problem
 * **Non-core**: Software not part of our core value proposition as a business
-* **Discretionary**: Code that we collectively decide provides greater value to our community of developers than the incremental value it may provide to Haufe-Lexware if kept proprietary
+* **Discretionary**: Code that we collectively decide provides greater value to our community of developers than the incremental value it may provide to Adello if kept proprietary
 * **Derived work**: As it is often faster to develop using open tools, we correspondingly open derived works based on those tools in adherence with the license terms and conventions.

 ### What is our Policy
 See [Open Source Policy](open-source.md)

-*Source: This policy was inspired by and derived from [3DR Open Source Policy](https://3dr.com/about/open-source/)*
+*Source: This policy is derived from [Haufe Open Source](https://github.com/Haufe-Lexware/open-source) which in turn was inspired by the [3DR Open Source Policy](https://3dr.com/about/open-source/)*